vwgert/vwgert.github.io/10_permissions/exercises/users_groups_permissions_extra_exercises/99_exercises.md

 _/home/sales_: contains information about sales, customizable for all members of sales<br />
 _/home/general_: contains general information for everyone?
 James is responsible for this folder and therefore only James has writing permissions on this directory and its content.

-Make sure that the users who need to work together can also change eachoter's files.
+Make sure that the users who need to work together can also change eachother's files.
 Make use of setgid and do not use ACLs.

-All users (members of the group users) have reading permissions for these directories.
+All users have reading permissions for these directories.
 Test the scenario!